jasonplatts/nova-todo/README.md

 * **Global Included Tags** - TODO and FIXME tags are always matched by the extension.
 However, additional tags can also be detected, including BROKEN, BUG, DEBUG, DEPRECATED, EXAMPLE, ERROR, ERR, FAIL, FATAL, FIX, HACK, IDEA, INFO, NOTE, OPTIMIZE, QUESTION, REFACTOR, REMOVE, REVIEW, TASK, TRACE, UPDATE, WARN, and WARNING.
 Keep in mind that detecting a larger number of tags might cause slower performance in larger workspaces.
 * **Global Ignored File and Directory Names** - Exclude file and directory names.
 This setting accepts a comma separated list of names that **should not** be surrounded by any form of quotation marks.
 File names must include the file extension.
 Several names are ignored by default, including node_modules, tmp, .git, vendor, .nova, and .gitignore.
 * **Global Ignored File Extensions** - Exclude specific file extensions from being searched.
 This setting accepts a comma separated list of extension names that **should not** be surrounded by any form of quotation marks.
 While the extension can be preceded by a period, it is not necessary.
-* **Reset Global Extension Preferences** - Reset all of the extension's global preferences to the default.

 <img src="https://user-images.githubusercontent.com/48892071/102829877-0744f280-43b6-11eb-940a-f1292bf32547.png" width="600"
 alt="Extension Preferences">